andrew/ultimate-awesome/README.md

 - [resources-for-web-developers](https://github.com/jatin2003/resources-for-web-developers) - Resources for Web Developers.
 - [awesome-js-dev-id](https://github.com/mazipan/awesome-js-dev-id) - 😎 Daftar para developer/programmer JavaScript terkece asal Indonesia.
 - [security-study-tutorial](https://github.com/mykings/security-study-tutorial) - Summary of online learning materials.
+- [awesome-netbird](https://github.com/netbirdio/awesome-netbird) - One home for the people and projects that make NetBird better.
+Explore community-built tools and integrations, the creators who cover us, and the advocates who champion NetBird everywhere.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [awesome-pydantic-ai](https://github.com/vstorm-co/awesome-pydantic-ai) -  An opinionated list of awesome Pydantic-AI frameworks, libraries, software and resources. .
 - [awesome-anti-virtualization](https://github.com/zeishr/awesome-anti-virtualization) - A curated list of awesome resources related to anti virtualization techniques.